Defending the SAP Supply Chain: 7 Security Best Practices for Transport Management

 How does SAP Transport Management Work?

-Why Should You Use SAP Transports?
+Why Should Organizations Use SAP Transports?

 What Security Teams Should Know about SAP Transport Management